HuckleberryLovesYou/Homeassistant-Supervised-on-Raspberry-Pi-5/README.md

 ```
 cd $HOME && sudo wget -q https://raw.githubusercontent.com/BangerTech/The-BangerTECH-Utility/development/bangertech_utility_arm.sh && sudo chmod +x bangertech_utility_arm.sh && sh bangertech_utility_arm.sh
 ```
-Now with that out of the way, you can navigate with the arrow keys, select or deselect with the space bar and finish by hitting enter.
+Now ,with that out of the way, you can navigate with the arrow keys, select or deselect with the space bar and finish by hitting enter.
-If getting prompted if you want to reboot, hit enter to reboot.
+If you are prompted if you want to reboot, hit enter to reboot.
 In the following fields, you should only pick “Docker+Docker-Compose” and then follow the Steps presented by the Tool.
 **By installing e.g. Portainer or other unsupported software, Homeassistant might not start**